 Our present church home is a flexible asset that invites creativity.
 Implementing our vision for the congregation, we will explore our faith and life together with our partners, keeping these values in mind:

-we are grounded in the biblical themes of Exodus and Resurrection
+we are grounded in the biblical themes of Exodus (freedom) and Resurrection (new life)

 we are committed to listening to and learning from diverse voices reflected in generations, cultures, socioeconomic differences and various traditions in worship

 we are interested in the intersections of church and culture

 we prioritize flexibility in responding to the needs of those entering our community and will support and partner with those who champion events and initiatives that promote the good for all

 we experiment with innovation in worship which honors the story of our Christian faith and explores new ways of expressing truth

 we believe growth comes as we worship together

 connecting and collaborating with other faith communities and learning from them is a high priority

 creating opportunities to engage people in justice, peace and service for the common good grows from the congregation and its partners